mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="question invisible">Where does mobilization/harvesting happen, when etc?
 I want to put this in the context of the Outpatient BMT process and give clear instructions.</p>

+### Rest Day
+The day after you receive your chemotherapy is a rest day.
+This rest day allows the chemotherapy drug to work and then leave your body.
+When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

+#### Monitoring Temperature and Fluid Intake
+From now on your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary".

+<p class="question invisible">Where does the caregiver get the thermometer from?</p>

+If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
+If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

+It's really important that you drink a lot of fluids from now on.
+As well as taking your temperature your caregiver will also monitor all of the fluids you drink and record the volume you drink in the Intake Diary.
+You should drink 2 liters or 64 fluid ounces of fluids each day.
+Try to drink steadily throughout the day; little and often.

+Your caregiver should bring the Temperature and Oral Intake Diary to the Outpatient BMT Clinic each day.
+A nurse practitioner will review the diary with you.

+<p class="question invisible">Do we need to describe what should happen on the rest day?
+Has the caregiver already been monitoring the patient's vitals and fluid intake, or is this the first day?</p>

+### Other Things to Consider in Phase 1
+<p class="outstanding">Need to bring the childcare, pets, exercise, emotional support in here.
+Need input from the Social Work team; this is pending.
+They are aware that I need content.</p>

+#### Sexual Activity
+<div class="outstanding">This section has to be edited and possibly moved.</div>
+Sexual activity provides pleasure and intimacy for many people.
+The information below can serve as a guide to being sexually active in a safe way after your transplant.

+Use Birth Control to Prevent Pregnancy
+If a woman becomes pregnant with sperm or eggs damaged by exposure to radiation, chemotherapy, or other anticancer medications, there is a risk of miscarriage or birth defects.
+Your or your partner should use contraception (birth control) throughout your cancer treatment.
+It is important to pick a method of birth control that fits your lifestyle but will also be effective.
+Condoms used correctly are very effective in preventing pregnancy.
+Women can speak with their gynecologists to choose between the many available options.
+Protect Yourself from Infection or Bleeding
+You will be at increased risk of infection for many months after your treatment.
+Until your doctor tells you that your immune system has recovered:
+•	Use latex condoms each time you have vaginal, oral, or anal sex.
+•	Use a barrier device (condoms or dental dams) any time your partner’s saliva, vaginal secretions, or semen could enter your mouth.
+•	Abstain from any sexual activity that could expose your mouth to feces.
+In some situations, you may even be advised to avoid sex that involves penetration or contact with mucous membranes while your counts are low.
+This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or sex toys into your vagina or anus.
+Hugging, cuddling, gentle touching, and kissing skin are other ways you can be intimate with your partner during this time.
+Consider Steps to Avoid Exposing Your Partner to Chemotherapy and Other Anticancer Medications There is little data about how much anticancer medication gets into a person’s body fluids, and even less on whether this poses any risk to a sexual partner.
+If this is a concern to you, consider using a barrier device whenever your partner may have contact with your semen (if you are male) or vaginal fluids (if you are female).
+Barrier devices include condoms and dental dams.
+We don’t know how long these medications may be in body fluids, but you could use barrier devices each day you have chemotherapy and for 1 week afterward.

+For additional information about being sexually active during and after treatment, as for “Sexual Activity During Cancer Treatment: Information for Women” or “Sexual Activity During Cancer Treatment: Information for Men.” (hyperlinks are not yet available)

+<div class="phasedivider">End of Phase Divider</div>

+## Phase 2 - Your Transplant
+<div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase Two, or highlighting of some kind.</p></div>

+### One Page Summary of This Phase
+Phase 2 of your treatment last just one day.
+On Day 0, your transplant day, your stem cells will be taken from storage and infused into your body through your catheter.

+These are the key things that will happen during this phase:

+* Stem Cells Retrieved - Your stem cells will be taken from storage and thawed.
+* Transplantation - Your stem cells will be infused into your body through your catheter.

+We cover each of these activities in detail later in this section.

+#### Topics
+It's also important that you know about these topics during this phase:

+* Topic 1
+* Topic 2

+We cover each of these topics in detail later in this section.

+<p class="question invisible">It probably makes more sense to speak about living with neutropenia, monitoring symptoms, infection control in phase three.
+This is such a short phase that there may be no other topics worth adding into this section.
+TBD. </p>

+#### Actions - Things You Need to Do
+At the end of this chapter you'll find a list of things we need you to do during this phase of your treatment.
+Read this section in full then start to work your way through this list of actions.

 <p class="outstanding">Move conditioning regimen to phase 2.</p>
 ### Conditioning Regimen
 <div class="feedback remove invisible">